Special Education Curriculum

 - Student Teaching.
 Candidates who will be completing their field experiences as a student teacher in a mentor teacher's classroom.

 - Full-time Intern or Resident Teacher.
 Candidates who teach full-time in a public or charter school or private school with opportunity for demonstrated teaching of students with mild to moderate support needs.

 |Graduate Financial Aid Options|

 - Golden State Teachers Grant - up to $20,000!

 - Other Aid, Grants, Scholarship, Loan Forgiveness Opportunities

 - LMU Graduate Financial Aid

-The Special Education program for undergraduates allows students from a variety of academic backgrounds to pursue a minor in Special Education or a California Education Specialist Teaching Credential: Mild/Moderate Disabilities alongside their undergraduate major.
+The Special Education program for undergraduates allows students from a variety of academic backgrounds to pursue a minor in Special Education or a California Education Specialist Teaching Credential in Mild to Moderate Support Needs alongside their undergraduate major.
 These programs include preparation in the education of culturally and linguistically diverse students with exceptional needs.
-The Califonria Education Specialist Credential: Mild/Moderate Disabilities authorizes candidates to teach students with specific learning disabilities, mental retardation, emotional disturbance, or other health impairments.
+The California Education Specialist Credential: Mild/Moderate Disabilities authorizes candidates to teach students with specific learning or intellectual disabilities, emotional disturbance, or other orthopedic or health impairments.